 "Dad, can I ask you a question?" my son asks.

 "What's a tampon?"

-After a flurry of shouts and rushing, we're in the car, two minutes later than I wanted to leave.
+After a flurry of shouts and rushing, we're in the car, leaving two minutes later than I wanted to leave.
 Two minutes.
-And now I'm staring at the GPS like madman, seeing if I can bring that arrival time down to the two minutes I want to arrive at.
+And now I'm staring at the GPS like a madman, seeing if I can bring that arrival time down to the ideal time as suggested by our coach.